Julia-Tempering/Pigeons.jl/docs/src/pt.md

 ![](barriers.svg)

-The simple normal model we are using has a [known closed form expression](https://aip.scitation.org/doi/10.1063/1.1644093) for the cumulative barrier.
-We can compare it to check the accuracy of our PT-derived
+The simple normal model we are using has a [known closed-form expression](https://aip.scitation.org/doi/10.1063/1.1644093) for the cumulative barrier.
+We can use this closed-form expression to check the accuracy of our PT-derived approximation:
-approximation:

 ```@example simple_algos
 # continues from the above